Partial Ordination

 Spatial dependence

 One of the basic assumptions of statistics is that different observations are independent of each other.
-However, vegetation data often suffer from spatial dependence (Palmer 1988, 1990, Legendre and Fortin 1989), which can lead to incorrect statistical inference.
+However, community data often suffer from spatial dependence (Palmer 1988, 1990, Legendre and Fortin 1989), which can lead to incorrect statistical inference.
 Use of spatial coordinates as covariables can help factor out some aspects of spatial dependence (Borcard et al 1992, Økland and Eilertsen 1994).
 I urge caution in using spatial coordinates as covariables, because not all spatial dependence is a linear (or polynomial) function of location, and because excessive use of polynomial terms in spatial covariables might lead to the arch effect (for some of the reasons, see variance explained and variation partitioning).
 If data are collected in a transect or grid, it is possible to factor out spatial dependence using a special permutation test (ter Braak 1990, ter Braak and Wiertz 1994).
+Other kinds of spatial pattern can be factored out using PCNM (Principal Components of Neighbor Matrices).

 Everything